 Tax Filing Information

 If you decide to invest in a syndication or group project, a Schedule K1 tax document will be sent to you annually.
-This will lay out any profits, losses, deductions and credits and will help file your taxes and investment properly .
+This will lay out any profits, losses, deductions, and credits, and will help file your taxes and investments properly.

-How to Read a Private Placement Memorandum (PPM)?
+How to Read a Real Estate Private Placement Memorandum (PPM)?

-If you’re a member of RealWealth®, you’ll get a great one-sheet reference for any questions you might have while they’re reviewing the PPM.
-There are also a number of resources available online, including private placement memorandum templates and samples.
+If you’re a member of RealWealth®, you’ll receive a one-page reference for any questions you may have while reviewing the PPM.
+There are also numerous online resources, including private placement memorandum templates and samples.

 The Offering Package